mongodb/mongo-go-driver/bson-codec-design/DESIGN.md

 well.
 The registry will be used for all encoding and decoding operations, since the cost of calling `reflect.TypeOf` is inexpensive.

+There is a single type, `Registry`, that contains an instance of a `TypeRegistry` and `InterfaceRegistry`.
+The `Registry` type is used to find the required codec during codec processing.
+The `Registry` type will also have a generic codec registry, which only contains two codecs, one for structs and one for maps.
+These codecs are only used if both the `TypeRegistry` and the `InterfaceRegistry` do not return a codec.
+The user can override these generic codecs.

 #### No Global Registries
 The proposed design does not contain a global type nor a global interface registry.
 This is mainly because [package level variables are generally discouraged in